Signs Your Dog Is Sick

 3. Whimpering

 Since your dog can't tell you where it hurts, they might turn to their only method of communication: vocalizing.
-A dog that whines or whimpers when getting up and down from their dog bed, grunts while going up or down the stairs, or barks more often could be communicating that something hurts.5
+A dog that whines or whimpers when getting up and down from their dog bed, grunts while going up or down the stairs or barks more often could be communicating that something hurts.5

-4. Poor appetite
+4. Poor Appetite

 Loss of appetite can be a sign of a dog not feeling well.
 However, the level of concern for this symptom largely depends on how food-motivated your dog is.
 For example, for a dog who normally doesn't finish meals, this may not be that concerning.
 But for a dog who never misses a meal, this may be an indicator of an underlying illness.